herkkules/herkkules/README.md

 >  - **Rugged Systems:**  I design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Nordic Design:** My approach is inspired by the principles of Nordic design: purpose, simplicity, and practicality.
-Effective systems should feel intuitive and enhance the user experience without drawing attention to themselves.
+Affective systems should feel intuitive and enhance the user experience without drawing attention to themselves.

 >  - ...